OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-05.md

 ## Matthew 5:27

-You have heard that it was said, ‘You shall not commit adultery.’
+You have heard it was said, ‘You shall not commit adultery.’

 ## Matthew 5:28